-Native bees, honey bees, and other pollinators are struggling because of use of pesticides that kill them, herbicides that kill their food, habitat loss, disease, and climate change.
+Unfortunately, native bees, honey bees, and other pollinators are struggling.
+Threats to pollinators include pesticides that kill them, herbicides that kill their food, habitat loss, disease, and climate change.
+But you can help!
 Creating pollinator habitat on all scales from small spaces in your yard to larger open meadows can have a positive impact on pollinators as well as local agriculture and economies.

 Bee part of the solution!